jannisbecker/graphql-api-performance/README.md

 - `npm start -- --impl offset` to start the offset-based implementation
 - `npm start -- --impl cursor-offset` to start the cursor-based implementation with offset support
 - `npm start -- --impl cusror-offset-dataloader` to start the dataloader backed version of the cursor-based implementation

+You will then be able to test the API either with a tool such as postman/insomnia, or simply by accessing GraphiQL on http://localhost:3000/